 Surfing lessons fantastic.
 Instructors great strongly recommend.

-Selwyn Richards reviewing Morocco Family Holiday: Marrakech, Trek & Surf
+Selwyn Richards reviewing Morocco Family Adventure: Marrakech, Trek & Surf

 We had a great time.
 The boys enjoyed trekking - although I think it was more of a mule ride than a real trek!
 The guide was fantastic and realised quickly that Tristan walked faster and whined less if he held his hand rather than Adeline!
 Food was amazing throughout this part of the trip.
 Dylan was not overly impressed with squat toilets - but learnt to get on with it fairly quickly!